Course Catalogue

 IST-253 Web Architecture and Development

-The goal of this course is to provide students with the knowledge and skills necessary to develop Web applications by using Web development tools and technologies such as HTML, Microsoft Visual Basic Scripting Edition, Microsoft ActiveX, and Active Server Pages (ASP).
-At the end of the course, students will be able to create an interactive Web page.
-2-2-3
+The goal of this course is to provide students with the knowledge and skills necessary to develop Web applications using Web development tools and technologies such as HTML, Microsoft Visual Basic Scripting Edition, Microsoft ActiveX, and Active Server Pages (ASP).
+At the end of the course, students will be able to:

 • Pre Requisite: IST-127, IST-152